What does weight loss mean to you?

 Blood-type, Shakes & Low-Fat diets

 So I went on and grew up, not paying an awful lot of time and attention to my health – we all have more important things to worry about, don’t we?
 I had to get treatment for cystic acne around 13 years old and I remember the doctor telling me to avoid full-fat milk because my triglycerides were high.
 In fact, they had always been high – right on the top of the normal range or just over.
 As a society we have this constant undertone to our everyday life that a low fat diet is the way to go.
 We are all bombarded by the calories-in/calories-out model of weight loss, and as a consequence anyone wanting to lose weight goes on a low-fat diet.
 The dietary guidelines follows the same suit – lots of wholegrains and low fat.
 So if I followed this low-fat diet, I should lose weight.
 Anyway, I never was able to keep with a low fat diet, because I didn’t find the food satisfying enough, or it didn’t produce results I could see so I gave up.
-It’s ironic that fat, one of the most satiating macros, is off bounds (or strictly limited) because it contains more calories per gram than protein and carbohydrates.
 I tried the diet where you drink shakes, too.
 It was based on a VLCD (very low calorie diet), and also was very difficult to sustain.
 Then there’s the blood type diet – all I remember from this was being extremely hungry because I could eat fruit (as much as I wanted) but that was no good at filling me up.
 What was I to do?

-So I grew up with all these failed diets, and to be honest, I basically just gave up trying anymore and figured I would be this weight forever.
+So I grew up with all these failed diets, and to be honest, I basically just gave up trying anymore.
 I figured that I had this baseline body I was going to have and that was not really going to change.
 At this point my ‘normal’ weight was usually around 85-90kg (@ 170cm – I’m a shorty!) that put my BMI squarely in the overweight range (although BMI is not always a reliable indicator of health, it gives an okay proxy – especially considering body measurements too).
 But hey – I was a pharmacist now, and we can sell a pill for just about anything!
 There’s heaps of weight loss pills because no one else can lose weight – I didn’t think I needed one of them, but the thought had passed my mind.
-Anyway, I more or less just made up my mind that my weight was settled, and I could make a minimal impact on it.
+Anyway, I more or less just decided that my weight was settled, and I could make a minimal impact on it.
 I knew if I had a lot of cakes or treats I would gain weight (I’ve got some pretty wicked stretch marks) but I figured that I would always have this belly and man boobs.

 Eczema, Sinus Infections & More…